kyle-robinson/molecularity/README.md

 Refer to the following information on how to install and use the application.

 ### Dependencies
-To use the framework, the following prerequisites must be met.
+To use the application, the following prerequisites must be met.
 * Windows 10+
 * Visual Studio
 * Git Version Control

-The framework relies on the following libraries and APIs to function.
+The application relies on the following libraries and APIs to function.
 * DirectX 11
 * ImGui
 * Assimp